fiterr-paul/basic-crud-app/readme.md

 ### Answer
 With reference to one of your own projects, evaluate how effective your knowledge and skills were for this project and suggest changes or improvements for future projects of a similar nature.

 One of the very first projects that I worked on during the Gen Tech Bootcamp was the Personal Portfolio website.
 This was primarily a personal website which was written using only HTML and CSS.

 Having had many years of previous experience working on my own hobby website, I found that I excelled during this project.
 I received a lot of affirmations that the way I was coding HTML and CSS was indeed how it was supposed to be done by professional developers.
 I found this to be very rewarding after spending many years learning by myself.

 One improvement I have made – and definitely something I have changed – is that I now code SCSS and strict HTML5.
-I find this to be much more efficient than using older HTML syntax and plain css.
+I find this to be much more efficient than using older HTML syntax and plain CSS.

 Another improvement I have made is the addition of using more JavaScript in the client browser for small things that I previously had tried to do with CSS.
 I have been able to make my static websites much more visually dynamic.